rust-console/gba/book/src/00-introduction/03-development-setup.md

   * The file extension is important!
 It will work if you forget it, but `cargo xbuild` takes the inclusion of the extension as a flag to also compile dependencies with the same sysroot, so you can include other crates in your build.
-Well, creates that work in the GBA's limited environment, but you get the idea.
+Well, crates that work in the GBA's limited environment, but you get the idea.

 At this point you have an ELF binary that some emulators can execute directly